jaroberti/metScanR/README.md

 ### Presentations:
 [Click here](https://ams.confex.com/ams/98Annual/videogateway.cgi/id/44605?recordingid=44605&uniqueid=Paper336096&entry_password=164273) to check out our presentation from the American Meteorological Society's (AMS) Annual Meeting (2018-01-10) in Austin, TX.

+### Contact:
+If you have any questions, comments, concerns, or if you'd like to see a specific network added to the metScanR database, please email Josh (jaroberti87@gmail.com).